 Spartanburg Serving up Irish grub, brew and music since 2003, Delaney's is a Spartanburg landmark where locals go to slake their thirst and chow down, Celtic-style.
 The shepherds pie is particularly lip-smacking, so give it a try.

 North Myrtle Beach Irish roots run deep at this Grand Strand institution.
 The tavern, which is separate from the dining room, is outfitted with Emerald Isle antiques.
 It is the perfect place for slogging back Irish beer, their "secret recipe" Irish coffee or Bunratty meade.
 You've got 46 Irish whiskeys to choose from, so savor the experience.

 Summerville and Park Circle in North Charleston Layered draughts, succulent corned beef dishes and rousing European football watch parties infuse each location of Madra Rua with authentic Celtic flavor.
 If you've ever visited pubs in Ireland, you'll recognize that Emerald Isle vibe created by dark wood and lots of cozy nooks.
 This pub has a strong, loyal following.
 One visit and you'll join the ranks.

-Moriarty’s Irish Pub
+The Ole Irish Pub